 Vänskapsknuten has become a classic in Svenskt Tenn’s range, both due to its form and its meaning.
-Here you can read all about the history, and how the candlestick is handcrafted today.
+Here you can read all about the history.

 The founder of Svenskt Tenn, Estrid Ericson, was an eclectic.
 Over the years she became increasingly original, especially in the art of laying a table.